-TYK pleaded not guilty to stealing after he was found by Police with a large number of stolen items in his motor vehicle.
-He was not the only occupant of the motor vehicle and when apprehended by police he maintained that the stolen items were not his.
+TYK pleaded not guilty to stealing after Police found him with a large number of stolen items in his motor vehicle.
+However, he was not the only occupant of the motor vehicle.
+When apprehended by police he maintained that the stolen items were not his.

-After hearing the matter, the Local Court Magistrate convicted TYK and sentenced him to 12 months imprisonment with a non-parole period of 9 months.
-TYK appealed against the conviction and was granted appeals bail pending his appeal in the Sydney District Court.
+After hearing the matter, the Local Court Magistrate convicted TYK and sentenced him to 12 months imprisonment.
+This sentence had a non-parole period of 9 months.

-The matter was listed for hearing in the Sydney District Court and the appeal judge considered the case and all the evidence afresh.
-Submissions were made that the evidence was incapable of establishing that the appellant was the possessor of the stolen items.
-It was submitted that there were hypotheses inconsistent with his guilt and consistent with his innocence, thus he could not be convicted beyond reasonable doubt.
+The matter went to a hearing in the Sydney District Court and the appeal judge considered the case and all the evidence afresh.
+Criminal defence lawyers made submissions that the evidence was incapable of establishing that the appellant was the possessor of the stolen items.
+We submitted that there were hypotheses inconsistent with his guilt and consistent with his innocence, thus he could not be convicted beyond reasonable doubt.

-The appeal judge in the District Court found that he could not be satisfied that TYK had stolen the items.
-The conviction was quashed.
-A verdict of not-guilty was entered and TYK was immediately discharged.
+The appeal judge in the District Court found that he could not satisfy himself that TYK stole the items.
+He then quashed the conviction.
+He entered a verdict of not-guilty and TYK got an immediate discharge.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961